mcgooz/SousChef/README.md

 Lists all the Python packages that should be installed for the web app to run.

 ### How to Run
+Please note that the API used in this project requires an API key that is linked to a Spoonacular account.
+There is a free option that can be found here: https://spoonacular.com/food-api
 Your environment should have the necessary libraries installed, as listed in requirements.txt.

-Then, before running the server, you'll need to set up the database.
+Before running the server, you'll need to set up the database:

 In the terminal run:
 `python manage.py makemigrations`